olvaffe/olv-notes/graphics/gpu-qualcomm.md

   - Color Cache Unit (CCU)
     - draws and blits hit CCU

-## Cache Domains

-- caches
-  - L1 texture cache, coupled with TP
-  - CCU color and depth caches, coupled with RB
-  - UCHE that is used by all blocks, including TP and RB where UCHE acts as L2
-- domains
-  - 3D color/depth access, `RB_BLIT` src/dst, and `CP_BLIT` dst are in CCU color
-    and/or depth domains
-    - they all use RB after all
-  - shader texture reads and `CP_BLIT` src are in L1 domain
-    - not so sure about `CP_BLIT` src, but I think it uses shader core
-  - CP memory accesses are uncached
-  - the rest are in UCHE domain
--

 ## PM4 Command Packets

 - From Radeon South Island Programming Guide